 Deconstructing Miss Granger:

 Miss Hermione Jean Granger is not presented anywhere in the series as a young witch with any particular degree of mystery about her.
-Which, ironically, seems to make it more difficult for fanwriters to get a decent handle on her.
+Which, ironically, seems to make it all the more difficult for fanwriters to get a decent handle on her.
+But then, one tends to suspect that most of them are looking for her in some form of distorting mirror.

 Most of the fans don’t seem to have noticed this.
 Or, if they have, they evidently have few objections to the preponderance of off-kilter “Hermiones” which proliferate throughout the fandom.
 I suspect that a part of this is because most of us recognize that Rowling’s version is not a completely realized character, and that any 3rd-party interpretation is largely the creation of said 3rd-party.